PhoenixAI333/Phoenix-morality-charter/README.md

 ---

+## Licensing & Use

+The Phoenix Morality Charter, Phoenix AI, and Easter Egg App are **free for personal, educational, and non-profit use**.

+**For any business, commercial, or government use:**
+A paid license or written permission is required.

+- Interested organizations or enterprises: Contact [enrique.easter.egg.app@gmail.com](mailto:enrique.easter.egg.app@gmail.com)
+- Early adopters will receive premium support and future benefits as the project grows.

+We are committed to open-sourcing this technology in the future, once sustainable funding is secured.
+Your support makes that possible.

+---

 ## Our Mission

 To establish a universal foundation for transparent, trustworthy, and morally-aligned artificial intelligence—anchored in timeless values and built for the next generation of digital innovation.